brandonlee196582/inventory-management-system/README.md

             /user/:id
                 deletes a user by its id
 # Migrating and seeding dummy data
-    navigate to the /ims-api directory and run the commands below npx knex migrate:latest
+    !!
+These actions can only be completed after the database is created and the api is running !! navigate to the /ims-api directory and run the commands below npx knex migrate:latest
         mpx knex seed:run